Local mixing of one-parameter diagonal flows on Anosov homogeneous spaces: Introduction

 \subsection{On the proofs}

-The one-parameter diagonal flow $\exp(t\mathsf{v})$ on $\Gamma \backslash G$ can be better understood by studying a translation flow induced by the linear form $\psi_\mathsf{v}$.
-Our starting point was the work of Bridgeman--Canary--Labourie--Sambarino \cite{BCLS15} on the construction of a metric Anosov flow associated to a projective Anosov representation of $\Gamma$ which is also conjugate to a reparametrization of the Gromov geodesic flow associate to $\Gamma$.
-We use their techniques \cite{BCLS15,BCLS18} to prove that the translation flow is conjugate to a reparametrization of the same Gromov geodesic flow.
-Our proof relies on properties specific to Anosov subgroups such as the Morse property \cite{KLP17} and an analogue of Sullivan's shadow lemma \cite{Thi07, LO20b}.
+The one-parameter diagonal flow $\{a_{t\mathsf{v}}: t \in \mathbb R\}$ on $\Gamma \backslash G$ can be better understood by studying a translation flow induced by the linear form $\psi_\mathsf{v}$.
+Our starting point is the work of Bridgeman--Canary--Labourie--Sambarino \cite{BCLS15} on the construction of a metric Anosov flow associated to a projective Anosov representation of $\Gamma$ which is also conjugate to a reparametrization of the Gromov geodesic flow associate to $\Gamma$.
+We use techniques from \cite{BCLS15,BCLS18} and properties specific to Zariski dense Anosov subgroups, such as the Morse property \cite{KLP17} and an analogue of Sullivan's shadow lemma \cite{Thi07, LO20b}, to provide a detailed proof that the translation flow is conjugate to a reparametrization of the same Gromov geodesic flow.
 This metric Anosov flow has a Markov section which can be transferred to a suitable Markov section for the translation flow with respect to the projection of the horospherical foliations on $\Gamma \backslash G$.
 This allows us to use the techniques of symbolic dynamics and thermodynamic formalism.